Jersey's next generation of Formula 1 engineers take part in global competition

 The programme, introduced by Digital Jersey and Skills Jersey, allows students to develop teamwork, marketing, project management, and science, technology, engineering and maths (STEM) skills within an F1 context.

-Commenting on the launch of the initiative, Sebastian Lawson, Technology Specialist at Digital Jersey says: "It's not just about the engineering and the design, it's also about how do you create a team, how do you actually bring lots of different skillsets together from graphic design to manufacturing and understanding how to paint the car and make it look good and get the sponsors involved.
+"It's also about how do you create a team, how do you actually bring lots of different skills together from graphic design to manufacturing, and understanding how to paint the car and make it look good and get the sponsors involved.

-"They're all really useful skillsets and often they get missed in STEM challenges."
+"They're all really useful skill sets and often they get missed in STEM challenges."

 Tony Moretta, CEO at Digital Jersey, adds: "It's not just about F1 itself, it's how they take those digital marketing skills, how they take those design skills and we've got a bigger and bigger digital sector in the economy here and we need to bring people back from learning those skills off island as well as on island to fill those jobs of the future."

-The initiative is inspiring the islands innovators, "I'm thinking of going into engineering in the future, so I think this is a great opportunity for people who want to do that sort of work", one said.
+The initiative is inspiring the island's innovators, "I'm thinking of going into engineering in the future, so I think this is a great opportunity for people who want to do that sort of work", one said.

 Another added: "It's really fascinating because I have quite an interest in cars so it's been quite a cool experience".